Print this topic

 Getting help for metatarsalgia

-A podiatrist can help you by looking at what's causing your pain.
-They can help to make sure you are walking correctly, see if you would benefit from using special insoles called orthotics, wearing different shoes, or doing some stretches.
+A podiatrist can help you by looking at what is causing your pain.
+They can help to make sure you're walking correctly, see if you would benefit from using special insoles called orthotics, wearing different shoes or doing some stretches.
 They can also help you to change the way you do things to minimise pain and they can arrange for you to have further tests or assessment if necessary.
-If you need to find a podiatrist you can search on the Podiatry New Zealand website.

-Your GP can also help by looking at what's causing your pain, and arrange any further tests or assessment you need.
+Your general practice team can also help by looking at what is causing your pain and arrange any further tests or assessment you need.
 They can advise you on simple things you can do to reduce the pain and help with pain relief.
 They can also help you to manage any medical condition that may be contributing to your pain.
-If you need to find a general practice team, you can search on this map.

-If your pain remains even after you've tried all these measures, you may wish to pay see an orthopaedic, sports, or musculoskeletal specialist.
+If your pain remains even after you've tried all these measures, you may wish to pay see an orthopaedic, sports or musculoskeletal specialist.

 Written by HealthInfo clinical advisers.
-Last reviewed September 2019.
+Last reviewed April 2023.

 Sources